 - 5 photographs that (you didn’t know) changed everything

 - 10 photographs that made history

 The judges are looking for originality, composition and technical proficiency alongside the story behind the submission and its historical impact.
 Entries are open until 11.59pm GMT on Sunday 30 September 2018.
 Find out more here.

-As the 2018 competition opens, we look back at nine of the best images from last year’s competition…
+As the 2018 competition opens, we look back at eight of the best images from last year’s competition…